-Statement to be signed by the participant from a MSHSL member school and by the participant's parent or guardian eachschool year prior to participation in that year.
+Statement to be signed by the participant from a MSHSL member school and by the participant's parent or guardian each school year prior to participation in that year.

 Please check all items:

-- I have read, understand, and acknowledge receiving the 2021-2022 MSHSL Eligibility Brochure, which contains only a summary of the eligibility rules of the Minnesota State High School League.
+I have read, understand, and acknowledge receiving the 2022-2023 MSHSL Eligibility Brochure, which contains only a summary of the eligibility rules of the Minnesota State High School League.
 I understand that a copy of the Official Handbook of the MSHSL is on file with the senior high school athletic director and or principal and that I may review it, in its entirety, if I so choose.
-The Official Handbook and MSHSL bylaws are also posted on the MSHSL website at: www.mshsl.org/about/mshsl-handbook. - □ We, the student and parent, have reviewed Concussion Management Recommendations for MSHSL Athletes contained in the Eligibility Brochure and on the following website: www.cdc.gov/headsup - □ I understand that once I sign the eligibility statement all eligibility rules apply: - 12 months of the year; - Whether I am currently participating or not; - Continuously from the first signing of the statement through the completion of my high school eligibility. - □ Regardless of my age I agree to follow all of the MSHSL Bylaws in order to be eligible to represent my school in League -sponsored activities. - □ I further understand that a member school of the MSHSL must adhere to all of the rules and regulations that pertain to the League athletics/activities a school may sponsor and that local rules may be more stringent, and penalties more severe, than MSHSL rules.

-STUDENT CODE OF RESPONSIBILITIES

-- □ As a student participating in my school's interscholastic activities, I understand and accept the following responsibilities: - I will respect the rights and beliefs of others and will treat others with courtesy and consideration. - I will be fully responsible for my own actions and the consequences of my actions. - I will respect the property of others. - I will respect and obey the rules of my school and the laws of my community, state and country. - I will show respect to those who are responsible for enforcing the rules of my school and the laws of my community, state and country.

-A student whose character or conduct violates the Student Code of Responsibilities or is suspended or expelled is not in good standing and is ineligible for a period of time as determined by the principal.
+We, the student and parent, have reviewed Concussion Management Recommendations for MSHSL Athletes contained in the Eligibility Brochure and on the following website: www.cdc.gov/headsup I understand that once I sign the eligibility statement all eligibility rules apply: 12 months of the year; Whether I am currently participating or not; Continuously from the first signing of the statement through the completion of my high school eligibility.
+Regardless of my age I agree to follow all of the MSHSL Bylaws in order to be eligible to represent my school in League-sponsored activities.
+I further understand that a member school of the MSHSL must adhere to all of the rules and regulations that pertain to the League athletics/activities a school may sponsor and that local rules may be more stringent, and penalties more severe, than MSHSL rules.
+STUDENT CODE OF RESPONSIBILITIES As a student participating in my school's interscholastic activities, I understand and accept the following responsibilities: I will respect the rights and beliefs of others and will treat others with courtesy and consideration.
+I will be fully responsible for my own actions and the consequences of my actions.
+I will respect the property of others. • I will respect and obey the rules of my school and the laws of my community, state and country.
+I will show respect to those who are responsible for enforcing the rules of my school and the laws of my community, state and country.
+A stu ident whose character or conduct violates the Student Code of Responsibilities or is suspended or expelled is not in good standing and is ineligible for a period of time as determined by the principal.
 While a student not in good standing, a student may not serve any penalty for MSHSL Bylaw violations.

-Informed Consent: By its nature, participation in interscholastic athletics includes risk of injury and the transmission of infectious diseases such as HIV, Herpes and Hepatitis B and others.
-Although serious injuries are not common, and therisk of HIV transmission is almost nonexistent in supervised school athletic programs, it is impossible to eliminate all risk.
+ACTI Informed Consent: By its nature, participation in interscholastic athletics includes risk of injury and the transmission of infectious diseases such as HIV, Herpes and Hepatitis B and others.
+Although serious injuries are not common, and the risk of HIV transmission is almost nonexistent in supervised school athletic programs, it is impossible to eliminate all risk.
 Participants have the responsibility to help reduce that risk.
 Participants must obey all safety rules, report all physical and hygiene problems to their coaches, follow a proper conditioning program, and inspect their own equipment daily.
 PARENTS, GUARDIANS OR STUDENTS WHO MAY NOT WISH TO ACCEPT THE RISK DESCRIBED IN THIS WARNING SHOULD NOT SIGN THIS FORM.
-STUDENTS MAY NOT PARTICIPATE IN AN MSHSL-SPONSORED ACTIVITY WITHOUT THE STUDENT'S AND PARENT'S/GUARDIAN'S SIGNATURE.

-I consent to the athletic trainer or coach treating injuries and authorize them to discuss those injuries with and releaseany applicable medical information or records relating to those injuries to coaches, school staff and other qualified health care providers as deemed necessary within their scope of practice.
+STUDENTS MAY NOT PARTICIPATE IN AN MSHSL-SPONSORED VITY WITHOUT THE STUDENT'S AND PARENT'S/GUARDIAN'S SIGNATURE.
+I consent to the athletic trainer or coach treating injuries and authorize them to discuss those injuries with and release any applicable medical information or records relating to those injuries to coaches, school staff and other qualified